numerica-ideas/community/java/java-interview-questions-and-answers-beginner/README.md

   * **Portable**:

     The WORA (Write Once Run Anywhere) concept and platform-independent feature make Java portable.
 Now using the Java programming language, developers can yield the same result on any machine, by writing code only once.
-The reason behind this is JVM and bytecode.
-Suppose you wrote any code in Java, then that code is first converted to equivalent bytecode which is only readable by JVM.
+The reason behind this is the JVM and usage of bytecode.
+Suppose you wrote any code in Java, then that code is first converted to equivalent bytecode which is only readable by the JVM.
 We have different versions of JVM for different platforms.
 Windows machines have their version of JVM, Linux has its own and macOS has its version of JVM.
 So if you distribute your bytecode to any machine, the JVM of that machine would translate the bytecode into the respective machine code.
 In this way portability lets the programmers focus on development and productivity rather than writing different code for different platforms.

   * **Robust**:

     The Java Programming language is robust, which means it is capable of handling unexpected termination of a program.
 There are 2 reasons behind this, first, it has a most important and helpful feature called Exception Handling.
-If an exception occurs in java code then no harm will happen whereas, in other low-level languages, the program will crash.
-Another reason why Java is strong lies in its memory management features.
-Unlike other low-level languages, Java provides a runtime Garbage collector offered by JVM, which collects all the unused variables.
+If an exception occurs in Java code then no harm will happen.
+Another strength of Java lies in its memory management features.
+Unlike low-level languages, Java provides a runtime Garbage collector offered by JVM, which collects all the unused variables.

   * **Secure**:

     Java provides a strong Exception Handling mechanism which makes it more secure as it does not allow you to run the program until you rectify the error.
 Java also provides security features to the programmers.
 Security problems like virus threats, tampering, eavesdropping, and impersonation can be handled or minimized using Java.
-Encryption and Decryption features to secure your data from eavesdropping and tampering over the internet.
+Encryption and Decryption features to secure your data from alteration and illicit use over the internet.

   * Interpreted: